The SafeWise team is pleased to release the fourth annual State of Safety report.

 Level of concern and experience with crime in Alabama

-Even though Alabama has higher crime rates, the state’s overall level of concern dropped from 59% in 2020 to 56% this year.
+Even though Alabama has higher crime rates, the state’s overall level of concern dropped from 59% in our 2020 report to 56% in our most recent survey.
 That drop in daily concern reflects the state’s downward trend in regard to crime rates.
 But experience with crime (which is not always reported to law enforcement) rose in every category except property crime.

-Violent crime is the most worrisome to Alabamans, and two out of 10 survey respondents told us they had a violent crime experience in the past 12 months—slightly higher than last year.
+Violent crime is the most worrisome to Alabamans, and 2 out of 10 survey respondents told us they had a violent crime experience in the 12 months prior to being surveyed—slightly higher than our previous survey.
 Property crime experience dropped 26% year over year, but reports of gun violence experience more than tripled—from 6% last year to 19%.

 Crime concerns in Alabama